cd-4/vim-yamove/README.md

 I could not easily keep track of the indentation of certain values, but can help users navigate other files as well.

+Additionally, you can enable smart folding, so values with greater indentation will be folded.

 ## Installation

 #### VimPlug